secretstartups/handbook/customer-success/customer-health-scoring/index.html.md

 ### Customer Health Score
 - **Audience**: Internal GitLab Teams
-- **Purpose**: Understand the relative health of customers for the purposes of predicting expansion, retention, and churn.
-The initial versions focus more on adoption.
-Over time, we will iterate to make them more predictive as we validate leading indicators.
+- **Purpose**: To enable the team in understanding the relative health of customers, identify risks, manage renewal likelihood, and identify expansion opportunities and why.
 - **Metrics**: Account Health is an aggregation of key metrics for a multi-perspective view of the customer.
 For detail, see [Account Health Predictor](/handbook/customer-success/customer-health-scoring/#account-health-predictor) above.

 ### Platform Value Score
 - **Audience**: Internal GitLab Teams
 - **Purpose**: Each account will have a single Platform Value Score (PVS) used to understand how much value the account is currently receiving from Gitlab as a Platform.
 - **Metrics**: 5–7 product usage metrics per Use Case, using Red/Yellow/Green scoring.
 The metrics will roll up into a score for each Use Case, and the Use Case scores will roll up to the Platform Value Score.
-- NOTE: No handbook page available yet as this is a work in progress in FY23 Q1.
+- NOTE: No handbook page available yet as this is a work in progress in FY23-Q3.

 ### DevOps Score
 - **Audience**: GitLab customers